egmontmika/egmontmika.com/content/blog/letting-go.md

 Did you let go?

-You can start your future right away - by pondering on the future.
+You can start your future right away - by letting go and pondering on the future.
 Admitted, the actual work still needs to be done.

-Yet, you give yourself a good start.
+Yet, it's a good start.